Our Story

 In the 100+ years since the Florida Chamber was created:

-• Florida’s population has grown from just over 900,000 in 1916 to nearly 22 million,
+• Florida’s population has grown from just over 900,000 in 1916 to over 23 million,

 Throughout the Florida Chamber’s 100+ year history, its number one goal has been to encourage a business friendly climate that allows job creators to do what they do best – create private-sector jobs and contribute to Florida’s economy.
 In the last 100+ years, the Florida Chamber has led efforts to:

-• Foster Florida’s unique quality of life
+• Champion Florida’s quality of life

 Florida’s story is just beginning and the Florida Chamber’s leadership is just getting started.
 While agriculture, tourism, and construction continue to serve as the foundation of Florida’s economy, our increasingly global economy is setting the stage for a more diversified economy through life sciences and biotech, energy, international trade, advanced manufacturing, and space technologies.